The Napa Wine Project

 The 2007 Antica Cabernet Sauvignon is medium ruby with a noticeable brickish color (we tasted 15 years post vintage date).
 The bouquet offers plenty of bottle bouquet – we noted initial tertiary aromas of tar, mushroom, a gaminess and forest floor.
 Give this wine time to open and it will become less ‘meaty’ revealing brown dessert spices, brown chocolate and espresso.
 The fruit has taken more of a back seat on the bouquet to these other aromas.
 The palate offers flavors of raspberry, cooked blackberry and dried cranberry.
 The juicy finish lingers with a light touch of integrated tannins and higher-toned red fruits.
 Its peak was probably a few years ago.

-The 2006 Antica Cabernet Sauvignon is 100% varietal and is a throwback to the days of Napa when this varietal was often created non blended.
+The 2006 Antica Cabernet Sauvignon is 100% varietal and is a throwback to when this variety was often bottled without being blended.
 The wine is dark in the glass and the aromas immediately show notes of smoke, spice and cigar.
-The palate is all about darker toned fruits including blackberry and plum and is somewhat briary with a finish that shows dusty tannins that are both from the oak and fruit.
+The palate is all about darker toned fruits including blackberry and plum and is somewhat briary with a finish that shows dusty tannins which are both from the oak and fruit.
 With nice acidity this is an excellent wine to pair with a variety of foods – pasta immediately came to mind when we were drinking.

 —

+Atlas Peak has a long history of fires.
+Salva recalls visiting the property for the first time in the mid 1980s and noticing the terrain looking like the moonscape from a fire in 1982.
 In October 2017 the devastating Atlas Peak fire burned around their vineyards and right up to almost the edge of the winery; remarkably the hospitality center and offices did not burn.
-And only a few rows of Sangiovese were actually damaged by the fire – these limited losses were quite amazing considering the scope and power of this fire.
+And only a few rows of Sangiovese were damaged by the fire; such limited losses were quite remarkable considering the scope and power of this fire.

 For more information, to purchase wine, or to schedule a tasting, visit: www.antinorinapavalley.com